tomPorter/gemset_coverage/README.md

     Usage: gemset_coverage.rb [options] [RUBY_VERSION]
            Defaults to RVM ruby version in use.
-        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -v, --[no-]verbose               Run verbosely
+        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -a, --all_gems                   Display all installed gems across all gemsets -v, --[no-]verbose               Run verbosely